xtordoir/spark-notebook-k8-blog/spark-notebook-k8.md

 **Deal with state**

 Notebooks are json files stored on the local filesystem of the server.
 Failure/restart of the spark-notebook pod will result in loss of the work.

 The spark-notebook integrates with git, and kubernetes provides persistent volumes, this would allow to retain the state of the application (notebook persistence).

 **Productize as a configurable recipe**

-With an understanding of the deployment details, it would be good to work on organising the code the provide easy to use recipes to deploy pre-configured spark-notebook environments, eventually providing java dependencies for advanced spark use cases.
+With an understanding of the deployment details, it would be good to work on organising the code and provide easy to use recipes to deploy pre-configured spark-notebook environments, even providing java dependencies for advanced spark use cases.